 Ambridge is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,859 people and four constituent neighborhoods, Ambridge is the 191st largest community in Pennsylvania.
-Much of the housing stock in Ambridge was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Ambridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Ambridge is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ambridge is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ambridge who work in office and administrative support (18.88%), food service (12.91%), and sales jobs (10.08%).
+Unlike some boroughs, Ambridge isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ambridge are a mix of both white- and blue-collar jobs.
+Overall, Ambridge is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ambridge who work in office and administrative support (16.81%), sales jobs (12.30%), and food service (10.34%).

 Ambridge, even though it is a small borough, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, borough who have a need for low-cost transportation.

 The most common language spoken in Ambridge is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.